 About Fort Saint Jean

-Fort Saint Jean was one of two fortresses built by King Louis XIV in Marseille in the seventeenth century.
+Fort Saint Jean was one of two fortresses built by King Louis XIV in Marseille in the 17th century.
 Construction began in the 1660’s under the guise of wanting to protect Marseille from outside attack.
 In fact, the purpose of Fort Saint Jean was to subdue a rebellion by the citizens against royal rule, a role also fulfilled be Fort Saint Nicholas on the other end of the harbour.

 The site on which Fort Saint Jean was erected was previously home to a fourteenth century complex of buildings built by the Knights Hospitallers of Jerusalem during the crusades.
 It included a palace, chapel and a hospital.
 A later addition to the site was the René I Tower, built in the mid-fifteenth century and dedicated to the then king of Provence.
 Some of these buildings were incorporated into Fort Saint Jean.